cytadela8/testnet/docs/api/using_channels.md

 Fee is the transaction fee, so that this transaction will be included into a block soon.

-checking your balance in the channel:
+checking your balance in the channel to a participant with public key `PubKey`:
 ```
-api:channel_balance().
+api:channel_balance(PubKey).
 ```